 - Take a close look at the egg

 Your eggs can help you determine whether or not the eggs are bad.
 If you notice a crack, a powdery shell, or a slimy shell then you might be dealing with a bad egg.
 This is because bacteria are bound to make an appearance on a cracked or slimy shell.
-If on the other hand, you notice a powdery appearance on the eggshell then you should immediately dispose of it because you are dealing with a mould-covered egg which is bad!
+If on the other hand, you notice a powdery appearance on the eggshell then you should immediately dispose of it because you are dealing with a mold-covered egg which is bad!

 - Shake It